-disclosure requirements on the mortgagee intending to foreclose.
+HRS § 667-5(c) provides that "[u]pon the request of any person entitled to notice . . . the mortgagee . . . shall disclose to the requestor . . . the amount to cure the default " Thus, subsecclearly imposes certain tion (c) disclosure requirements [58] on the mortgagee intending to foreclose.
 The fact that, upon the mortgagor's request, the mortgagee must disclose the amount to cure the default, together with the related obligation to disclose such amount before the auction sale, implies a right of the defaulting party to cure in order to prevent foreclosure.
 Construing HRS § 667-5(c) as not providing a right to cure would essentially render meaningless the express statutory requirement that "[t]he amount to cure the default" be disclosed upon a mortgagor's request.
 Under such a construction, the requirement that a mortgagee should disclose the amount to cure would be superfluous, since that requirement would have no practical application if there were no predicate right to cure.
 Viewed another way, it is plainly illogical to have a statutory requirement mandating disclosure of the amount to cure if, in actuality, there is no statutory right to cure.
 See HRS § 667-5(c) (utilizing the word "shall" to signify an imperative command instead of the permissive modal verb "may").

-19 Additionally, unlike a power of sale, which HRS § 667-5 explicitly required to be "contained in a mortgage," the amount to cure that a mortgagee must disclose upon the mortgagor's request was not statutorily required to have an independent contractual source.
+Additionally, unlike a power of sale, which HRS § 667-5 explicitly required to be "contained in a mortgage," the amount to cure that a mortgagee must disclose upon the mortgagor's request was not statutorily [59] required to independent contractual an have source.
 If the legislature intended a right to cure to be agreed upon contractually, it could have added to HRS § 667-5(c)(1) the qualifier "when contained in a mortgage," as it did in the power of sale provision.
-The absence of such a qualifier is supportive of the interpretation that the right to cure is statutorily provided by HRS § 6675(c)(1).
+The absence of such a supportive of qualifier is interpretation that the right to cure is provided HRS § statutorily by 667-5(c)(1).

-Finally, our interpretation is consonant with HRS § 677-5(c)'s codification of the commonlaw right to cure a default.
-The purpose that prompted the addition of HRS § 6675(c) to the foreclosure statute in 2008 was to "ensure that the different nonjudicial foreclosure processes include provisions for interested parties to receive sufficient notice and obtain information about the intent to foreclose [and] amounts to cure the mortgage default."
+Finally, our interpretation is consonant with HRS § 667-5(c)'s codification of the common-law right to cure a default.
+The purpose that prompted the addition of HRS § 667-5(c) to the foreclosure statute in 2008 was to "ensure that the foreclosure nonjudicial different provisions for include processes interested parties to receive sufficient notice and obtain information about the intent to foreclose [and] amounts to cure the mortgage default."
 Conf.
 Comm.
 Rep. No. 3-08, in 2008 House Journal at 1710, 2008 Senate Journal at 793 (emphases added).
-Evident from the legislative history of HRS § 667-5(c) is the recognition that the right to cure a default is intrinsic in the law and that, therefore, HRS § 677-5(c) merely codified this right to ensure that interested parties were adequately apprised of it.
+Evident from the legislative history of HRS § 667-5(c) is the recognition that the right to cure a default is intrinsic in the law and that, therefore, HRS § 667-5(c) merely codified this right to ensure that interested parties were adequately apprised of it.